 Record

-Every executed statement is logged with text, rows affected, executor, requester, approval chain, and timestamp.
-Exports — the read-path equivalent — are logged the same way.
-The record has the same shape as a migration record and lands in the same audit log.
+Every executed statement is logged: text, rows affected, executor, requester, approval chain, risk score, timestamp.
+The before-image is retained for the rollback window.
+Exports — the read-path equivalent — log the same way.

 A fix through the workflow

 Request.
-Engineer files a change ticket with the statement:
+You file a change ticket with the statement:

 UPDATE invoices